-F Diff.
-III It is a first of a standard A -l

-5 A structured approach to

-bereavement, broken family structures, supporting children and

-safeguarding/welfare, poverty families is in place so that

-children are supported to
+5 bereavement, broken family structures, safeguarding/welfare, poverty A structured approach to supporting children and families is in place so that children are supported to make progress. --- -- --

-make progress.

 School have provided access to Play Therapy and Place 2 Be counselling to support pupils and remove barriers for learning.
 These services have been made available to a wider age range of pupils including years 3-6.
 Building resilience and independence continues to be an area for development across school.